Hours and Admission

 When is the Museum Shop open?

 Our Shop is open during the Museum’s open hours, which are Wednesdays, Fridays, Saturdays, and Sundays, 11 am‒6 pm, and Thursdays, 11 am‒10 pm.
-The first Saturday of every month (except September) is Target First Saturdays, when we are open until 11 pm.
+The first Saturday of every month (except January and September) is First Saturdays, when we are open until 11 pm.
 We're closed Thanksgiving, Christmas, and New Year's Day.
 For the latest information, visit our Shop online.

 Can I come to the Museum just to visit the Shop?
 If so, do I have to pay the admission fee?